txhammer68/plasma-Lockscreen-nest-hub/readme.md

 * Plasma Look And Feel Explorer installed as plasma-sdk from your distro repo
 * Some knowledge of node javascript,python,plasma qml files,linux systemd

-## Installation at your own risk ;)  Backup original files so u can revert back if dont like or does not work
+## Installation at your own risk ;)  Backup original files so u can revert back.

 * Extract all files to home directory / lockscreen
 * From github - https://github.com/akora/gmail-message-counter-python modify for your inbox, setup Oauth credentials